 In the dying lamp of my love.

-All of these emotions are being nursed as he walk the streets in the “dying lamp of [his] love.”
+All of these emotions are being nursed as he walks the streets in the “dying lamp of [his] love.”

 Two brown ponies trotting slowly